BigelowLab/cs2018/README.md

 1. **Cover letter** (a brief statement describing why you would be an excellent fit for this internship)
 2. **Resume**
 3. Link to a **GitHub repo** with a project that you have worked on (if a group project, you must have contributed 40% or more of the code)
 	- If you didn't use GitHub for the project, that's okay.
-Just create a new repository and add the code and instructions to execute.
+Just create a new repository and add the code and instructions to run.
     - This can be a school project, but should be something that you at least somewhat conceptualized and implemented on your own (e.g. not a step-by-step tutorial project).

 ## FAQ